AbdullahMalik17/Learning-TypeScript/step0introduction/readme.md

   Then you should check npm is installed or not .
 To check it , we run the command ,

        <br><b>npm -v </b></br>
-  later , you should install typescript in the core .To  install typescript run the command ,
+  later , you should install typescript in the core .To  install typescript run the command:-

        <br><b> npm intall typescript@latest -g
+After this we should add the tsconfig.json .
+In it we set the conversion properties of  JavaScript are decided.We make it by the followig command:-

+     <br><b> tsc --init

 ## Features
 - TypeScript can be transfered into JavaScript.
 - TypeScript is a Javascript.